tari/taricorp.net/content/posts/2021/hdd-parking-monitoring/index.md

 The `idle3-tools` package allows configuring the timer on Linux, though timer values are unintuitive- the tool sets a "raw" idle3 timer value, so a value like 232 (0xe8) actually means 3120 seconds according to `idle3ctl -g105`.

+The tool also warns that drives need to be powered off and back on for new idle3 timer values to take effect, which is a bit of an annoyance.

 ### Seagate EPC

 Most Seagate disks have configurable Extended Power Conditions (EPC) settings that include timers for how long the disk needs to stay idle before entering various low-power modes.